 The Company's supply of hybrid seeds is currently located in its warehouse facilities in Laguna and Davao.
 The seeds are stored in large refrigerators that prolong its shelf life and prevent the growth of mites residing in the seeds.
+Standard shelf life of hybrid seeds is one year after harvest.
+But this depends on the storage facility or environment where the seeds are stored.
+Ideal environment to store seeds and preserve its viability is proper ventilation wherein seeds are not exposed to direct sunlight and water (rain) where its moisture will be affected.
+If seeds will be stored in Cold Storage, it will have a longer shelf life.
 A fleet of delivery trucks deliver the seeds to the different MAOs for distribution to the farmers.